 Pink pepper is not a true pepper.
-It is the fruit of the Schinus molle plant, which is also known as Peruvian pepper or pink peppercorn.
+It is the fruit of the Schinus molle plant, which is also known as allspice or Vietnamese pepper.

-Pink pepper is rich in antioxidants that help protect the body from harmful free radicals.
+Pink pepper is rich in antioxidants, which help protect the body from harmful free radicals.

 It contains a number of vitamins and minerals, including vitamins A, C, E, and B group, as well as minerals such as potassium, calcium, and magnesium.

-These nutrients contribute to maintaining cardiovascular health, boosting immunity, and helping in the fight against inflammatory processes.
+These nutrients contribute to maintaining cardiovascular health, strengthening the immune system, and helping to combat inflammatory processes.

 Origin